Board Member Opportunities

 - Preparing for each board meeting requires reviewing compliance case documents and other meeting materials.
 Occasionally, emergency or special meetings are held which may require additional preparation.
 Board membership may include periodic travel to meetings within Oregon and within the US.

-- Board members are eligible to receive a per diem of up to $100.00 per day for official board business unless employed in full time public service.
-Board members are eligible for reimbursement of expenses incurred for Board business.
+- Board members are eligible to receive a per diem for official board business unless employed in full time public service.
+Board members are eligible for reimbursement of expenses incurred for board business.

-If you are qualified and interested in being considered for a position as a board member, contact the Governor’s Office of Executive Appointments directly at email@example.com
+If you are qualified and interested in applying to be considered for a position as a board member, visit Boards & Commissions